Connecting the Dots: An Introduction to 2D Barcodes

 So, in summary, to be able to scan a barcode, we must have the symbology in which it is encoded, and as we have said, there are many different types.
 These types can be sorted into two categories:

 - Non-proprietary – the symbologies of these barcodes are public domain, and so are freely available to anyone.
 They are also regulated by various organisations to ensure they have a standardised specification and are suitable for commercial use.
 QR, Aztec and Data Matrix are all examples of non-proprietary barcodes

 - Proprietary – these symbologies are privately owned and developed, so they can only be decoded by software that is owned or licensed by the company that owns the symbology.
 These are usually developed by companies to suit a specific purpose.

 The Rise of the QR Code

-One of the rising technological trends in marketing recently has been the appearance of the QR barcode.
 The QR barcode was first used commercially in Japan in 2002 by the mobile phone manufacturer DoCoMo.
 Since they controlled the vast majority of the handset market, they were able to introduce QR barcode scanning support on all of their handsets, and QR barcode use expanded very quickly.